CycloneDX/guides/SBOM/en/0x30-Use_Cases.md

 > The component type is a required property for every component.
 It is an abstract concept to aid with separation of
 > concerns.
 For example, a development team focused on application creation may not be the same team responsible for
 > maintaining container images or operating systems.
 When viewing components and their dependency relationships,
-> component type helps to identify inventory that may be in scope for that team, and the inventory that may not.
+> component type helps to identify inventory that may be in scope for that team and the inventory that may not.

 Component identity is an essential requirement for managing inventory.
 CycloneDX supports multiple methods of identity